Boilermaker74/Shop-Till-You-Drop-E-Commerce-Back-End/README.md

 ![alt-text](./assets/get1cat.png)

-The user can also view a tag category by id:
+The user can also view a tag by id:

 ![alt-text](./assets/get1tag.png)